Eynaliyev/fedex-challenge/README.md

 For UI I'm using Angular Material library.

-The home page module is spit into a smart component home page and three dumb components search form and gyphs list - the smart component passes data to its children and the dumb components are only responsible for displaying the data and communicating user interaction events back to the parent.
+The home page module is spit into a smart component home page and three dumb components search form and giphs list - the smart component passes data to its children and the dumb components are only responsible for displaying the data and communicating user interaction events back to the parent.

 app.component - a wrapper component with a router outlet for pages and a common header.

-home-page.component.ts - a smart components responsible for interacting with the services (in this case only gyph service).
+home-page.component.ts - a smart components responsible for interacting with the services (in this case only giph service).
 Also responsible for pagination logic.

-gyph.service.ts - The service responsible for requesting data from the server, as well as parsing it.
+giph.service.ts - The service responsible for requesting data from the server, as well as parsing it.
 Currently in the home page module as it is the only place it's used, potentially could be moved to a shared module if necessary.

-gyph.model.ts - model for the gyph
+giph.model.ts - model for the giph

-search-form.componet - a dumb comonent responsible for communicating search term and triggering request for gyph
+search-form.componet - a dumb comonent responsible for communicating search term and triggering request for giph

-gyph-list.component.ts - a dumb component responsible only for displaying gyph list.
+giph-list.component.ts - a dumb component responsible only for displaying giph list.

 ## Further Improvement